soundpress/RulesOfNYC/docs/c19/index.rst

       (i) Standard.
 Sockets shall be flush with the sidewalk and fitted with spring-mounted flush covers.
 Posts or poles shall be no fewer than 30 inches and no greater than 48 inches high, including any connecting devices.

       (ii) Annual rate.
-The first year's annual rate shall be the greater of $750 or (C × L × 0.16 × A), as defined in 34 RCNY § 7-10(a) of these rules, where A is the area of the enclosed area, and subsequent years' rates shall be determined in accordance with 34 RCNY § 7-10(c).
+The first year's annual rate shall be the greater of $750 or (C × L × 0.16 × A), as defined in 34 RCNY § 7-10(a), where A is the area of the enclosed area, and subsequent years' rates shall be determined in accordance with 34 RCNY § 7-10(c).

-   (27) Stoop, step, ramp, vestibule or other entrance detail extending beyond limits set in Articles 8 and 9 of Subchapter 4 of Chapter 1 of Title 27 of the Administrative Code, other than a ramp described in 34 RCNY § 7-04(a)(23) hereof or a stoop or other improvement described in 34 RCNY § 7-04(a)(29) hereof.
+   (27) Stoop, step, ramp, vestibule or other entrance detail extending beyond limits set in Articles 8 and 9 of Subchapter 4 of Chapter 1 of Title 27 of the Administrative Code, other than a ramp described in 34 RCNY § 7-04
+									(a)(23) or a stoop or other improvement described in 34 RCNY § 7-04
+									(a)(29).

       (i) Standard.
 Such structures shall be constructed pursuant to the requirements of the New York City Department of Buildings and shall have a maximum width of eight feet and shall extend as far as such structures on adjacent buildings.